Abstract Excision and $\ell^1$-Homology: Relation between abstract and classical excision

 \item $\truncation$ is the good truncation functor\icite[{}1.2.7]{b:weibel95} that essentially forces a chain complex to be non-negative. \end{itemize} Thus, we see

-because taking the homotopy group of a geometric realization is isomorphic to the simplicial homotopy group\icite[p.~60]{b:goerssjardine09} and the latter is isomorphic to the homology of the associated chain complex \icite[Thm.~8.4.1]{b:weibel95}; finally, $\Mor_{\dgCh}(\Z[0],c) \isom c$ is easily seen by expanding the definitions.
+because taking the homotopy group of a geometric realization is isomorphic to the simplicial homotopy group\icite[p.~60]{b:goerssjardine09} and the latter is isomorphic to the homology of the associated chain complex \icite[Thm.~8.4.1]{b:weibel95}; finally, $\Mor_{\dgCh}(k[0],c) \isom c$ is easily seen by expanding the definitions.
 This shows the claim for~$\nervedg(\dgCh)$ instead of~$\Ch$.

-To pass from~$\nervedg(\dgCh)$ to~$\Ch$ (i.e. from localization at chain homotopy equivalences to localization at all quasi-isomorphisms), we additionally use the so called \emph{Hurewicz model structure} on chain complexes, which has chain homotopy equivalences as weak equivalences.
-It can be combined with the projective model structure to yield a \emph{mixed model structure} on chain complexes.
+\emph{Ad~\ref{prop:htpygroupofMap:proof:bousfield}.} To pass from~$\nervedg(\dgCh)$ to~$\Ch$ (i.e. from localization at chain homotopy equivalences to localization at all quasi-isomorphisms), we additionally use the so-called \emph{Hurewicz model structure} on~$\Ch$, which has chain homotopy equivalences as weak equivalences.
+It can be combined with the projective model structure to yield a \emph{mixed model structure}\icite[Sec.~17.3]{b:mayponto12}.
 All three model structures are discussed in May and Ponto's book under the names \enquote{\textit{h}-/\textit{q}-/\textit{m}-model structure}\icite[Sec.
 18.3, 18.4 and~18.6]{b:mayponto12}.
 Both, projective and mixed, have the quasi-isomorphisms as weak equivalences, but the latter has the advantage of being a right Bousfield localization of the Hurewicz model structure.
 This can be used to see that the restriction of a mapping space functor in the sense of Cisinski\icite[(dual/cofibrant version of)~7.10.7]{b:catLR} for the Hurewicz model structure yields a mapping space functor for the mixed model structure.
-Together with the fact that $\Z[0]$~is cofibrant in all three model structures, we get
+Together with the fact that $k[0]$~is cofibrant in all three model structures \icite[Thm.~18.3.1/Prop.~18.5.2\,(iii)/Sec.~18.6]{b:mayponto12}, we get

 \end{proof}